tadasant/strand-ui/README.md

 ### Starting a Celery worker

 To start a Celery worker, open up another Terminal session.
-Using the Celery command line, you can run `celery -A app worker -l info`.
+Using the Celery command line, you can run `$ celery -A app worker -l info`.
 The `-A` flag is for specifying an app by its name, which we've done in `celery.py` within `app/api/`.
 If the project is properly configured, you should see the Celery logo along with Redis connection information that matches that in your `local.py` file.

 ### Starting _the_ Beat

 To start the Celery beat, open up a third Terminal session.
-Using the Celery command line, you can run `celery -A app beat -l info`.
+Using the Celery command line, you can run `$ celery -A app beat -l info`.

+### Clearing out the Queue

+If something goes awry, you can clear the task queue by running `$ celery -A app purge`.